California Voting Rights Act: Madera Unified School District

 In 2008, Maria Esther Rey, Jesse Lopez, and Carlos Uranga filed a suit against the Madera Unified School District under the CVRA.
 Plaintiffs contended that the at-large system of elections diluted the Latino vote.
 Although the district immediately moved to remedy the situation, the plaintiffs also argued that the upcoming 2008 "at-large" elections should be enjoined which was ordered by the trial court.
 The 5th District Court of Appeals awarded $162,500 in legal fees to the plaintiffs in 2012.

 Newport-Mesa Unified School District

 In 2017, the Newport-Mesa Unified School District settled out of court with Eloisa Rangel for $105,937.
 Ms. Rangel sued the district in Orange County Superior Court to promote greater representation of Latino members.
 Kevin Shenkman, a Malibu-based attorney represented Rangel.

 Hanford Joint Unified School District

-Suit brought by the Lawyers Committee for Civil Rights in 2003.
-Settled in 2004.
-Was the first case to use the CVRA.
-Did not go to court.
+A suit brought by the Lawyers Committee for Civil Rights in 2003 was settled in 2004.
+The first case to use the CVRA did not go to court.
 Plaintiffs were paid $110,000.
 Although 40% of the district was Latino, no Latino had been elected to the school board in over 20 years.

 Ceres Unified School District

-In 2009, the Ceres Unified School district was reported to have paid $3,000 to settle with plaintiffs who were also permitted to draw the district boundaries.
+In 2009, the Ceres Unified School district was reported to have paid $3,000 to settle with plaintiffs, who were also permitted to draw the district boundaries.